Is repentance necessary for salvation?

 Repentance is not doing penance.
 Many Catholic Bibles translate “repentance” as “do penance.”
 This involves confession to a priest, contrition, absolution (forgiveness pronounced by the priest), and satisfaction.
 Catholic penance is a works salvation which the Bible condemns.

 Repentance is not mere remorse for wrong actions.
 The Bible tells us that men can be remorseful about their actions without exercising genuine repentance unto salvation.
 This is described as “the sorrow of the world” in 2 Corinthians 7:10.
 There are examples of this in the Old and the New Testaments.
 King Saul is the prime Old Testament example.
-He was sorry that he got caught in various sinful acts, but he did not demonstrate true repentance (1 Sam.
+He was sorry that he got caught in various sinful acts, but he did not demonstrate true repentance because his actions didn’t change (1 Sam.
 15:24; 24:17; 26:21).
-Judas is a New Testament example of a man who was remorseful of his actions but did not repent toward God (Mat.
+Judas is another example of a man who was remorseful of his actions but did not repent toward God (Mat.
 27:3-4).
 A main difference between remorse and repentance is that repentance is directed toward God (“repentance toward God,” Acts 20:21).
-We see this in the Prodigal Son.
-He was not merely remorseful of how he had lived and of the consequences he had suffered; he came to the place where he acknowledged first and foremost that he had “sinned against heaven” (Lk.
-15:18).

 The true meaning of faith must be explained and emphasized.
-The common way that “faith” or “belief” is defined by people today involves a mere mental consent to something, such as “I believe that George Washington was America’s first president” or “I believe that Jesus was the Son of God and came to die on the cross.”
+We will see this more clearly in the next study.
+The common way that “faith” or “belief” is defined by people today involves a mere mental consent to something, such as “I believe that George Washington was America’s first president,” or, “I believe that Jesus was the Son of God and came to die on the cross.”
 That is not what the Bible means by saving faith.
-Saving faith is a faith that issues from a heart that is convinced of its own fallen condition and has stopped making excuses and hiding in self-righteousness.
+Saving faith is a faith that issues from a heart that is convinced of its own fallen condition and has stopped making excuses for sin and stopped claiming any self-righteousness.
 Saving faith issues from a heart that is convinced that Christ is the only Lord and Saviour and that reaches out to Christ in personal trust.
 Saving faith issues from a surrendered heart, which is the very essence of repentance.

 That, and that alone, is saving “faith.”
-And when we are dealing with people’s souls we must be careful to explain the meaning of the terms of the gospel, as opposed to hastily running through some little “Roman’s Road” plan and then trying to get the person to pray a sinner’s prayer before he knows what he is doing.
+And when we are dealing with people’s souls we must be careful to explain the meaning of the terms of the gospel, as opposed to hastily running through some little “Roman’s Road” plan and then trying to get the person to pray a sinner’s prayer before he knows what he is doing and before the Spirit of God has done the supernatural work of convicting and drawing.

 What is biblical repentance?